 - Audience – For whom is your content written?
 Depending on the audience type, people may need to focus on reading and understanding.

 - Formality – A critical setting, especially for college students and business people who write more formal letters and documents.

-- Domain – Thee are significant differences between an academic whitepaper and a casual blog post.
+- Domain – There are significant differences between an academic whitepaper and a casual blog post.
 You can define which content is focused on with this option.
-Again, this feature is completely given only for Grammarly paid over free.
+Again, this feature is wholly given only for Grammarly paid over free.

 - Tone – How do you want to sound?
-This option is exactly for it.
+This option is precisely for it.
 Grammarly AI writing assistant will deliver feedback based on the tone(s) you have set to.

 - Intent – What is the intent of your writing?
 Is it to describe something or convince something or tell a story?

 When comparing Writing Assistant’s performance between Grammarly Free vs. Premium, you could clearly see that Grammarly paid plans are designed for high performance and accurate grammar checking.
 In contrast, a free Grammarly plan allows you to accomplish basic grammar, spelling, and punctuation checking.

 Also, Grammarly’s Phrasal predictions feature will help you tremendously make the content more high-quality.